 - (a) Where a principal is prevented from traveling from their home to work because of an emergency situation outside of the control of the principal (up to seven days' leave with pay may be granted) provided that this provision is for emergencies only.
 Approval shall not be given where the principal has advance notice or in circumstances where the principal could be reasonably expected to have foreseen the situation arising.
 Where practicable the principal is to inform the school of the reasons for the absence and is required to return to duty as soon as possible.
 Full details of the case shall be submitted. - (b) Search and Rescue.
 Where a principal is a member of an authorised search and rescue organization and is requested by a responsible authority to take part in a search and rescue operation (leave with pay).
 Written evidence of the principal's participation in the search from the appropriate authority mentioned above is to be submitted to the board. - (c) Outward Bound.
 Principals selected for Outward Bound courses should, if possible, take the course during the long vacation.
-Where there are overlaps with term time and the board supports the principal's attendance leave with pay up to one week may be granted. - (d) Where a principal is participating in an overseas tour by a school party approved by the board (leave with or without pay for the duration of the tour). - (e) Rotary Group Exchange Tours - (i) A principal selected to go on a Rotary group study exchange tour may, provided that they spend one full week of the tour on studies directly related to their position and, on their return produce a full report of these studies, be granted one week's leave on full pay.
+Where there are overlaps with term time and the board supports the principal's attendance leave with pay up to one week may be granted. - (d) Where a principal is participating in an overseas tour by a school party approved by the board (leave with or without pay for the duration of the tour).

+- (e) Rotary Group Exchange Tours - (i) A principal selected to go on a Rotary group study exchange tour may, provided that they spend one full week of the tour on studies directly related to their position and, on their return produce a full report of these studies, be granted one week's leave on full pay.
 All applications for this leave must be approved by the board.
-In no circumstances shall leave with pay be granted in excess of one week. - (ii) Leave with pay shall not be granted for Rotoract study tours.

-(f) Other Forms of Leave

-- (i) Nothing in this agreement limits the facility for the principal to apply to the board for leave with or without pay in any circumstances not specified. - (ii) Nothing in this agreement shall limit the authority of the board to grant to the principal such special leave, whether with or without pay, as the board considers appropriate to enable the principal to undertake professional development training.
-The board shall have regard to the need to ensure that the principal receives training appropriate to the requirements of the position.
+In no circumstances shall leave with pay be granted in excess of one week. - (ii) Leave with pay shall not be granted for Rotoract study tours. - (f) Other Forms of Leave - (i) Nothing in this agreement limits the facility for the principal to apply to the board for leave with or without pay in any circumstances not specified. - (ii) Nothing in this agreement shall limit the authority of the board to grant to the principal such special leave, whether with or without pay, as the board considers appropriate to enable the principal to undertake professional development.
+The board shall have regard to the need to ensure that the principal receives professional development appropriate to the requirements of the position. - (iii) The board may grant an agreed amount of leave with or without pay to principals to increase their knowledge and skill in Te Reo and/or Tikanga Māori.